Getting to Really Know Each Other Through Inquiry: Activity with Staff and Students

 • In order to solve this problem, you will:

-• Be grouped into triads or quads with each group representing a different category: culture, hobbies, belief system(s), emotional state(s), living situation, future goals, wildest success aspiration, biggest fears/regrets, favorite music(ian)/sport/athlete
+• Be grouped into triads or quads with each group representing a different category: culture, hobbies, belief system(s), emotional state(s), living situation, future goals, wildest success fantasy, biggest fears/regrets, favorite music(ian)/sport/athlete.

 Related Articles